dotnsf/yasg/README.md

 YASG（Yet Another Secure Gateway - やすじー）

-Open Source versions of [Secure Gateway](https://cloud.ibm.com/docs/SecureGateway?topic=SecureGateway-about-sg&locale=ja).
+Open Source versions of [Secure Gateway](https://cloud.ibm.com/docs/SecureGateway?topic=SecureGateway-about-sg).

 ## Files

 - `yasg-server.js`
-  - YASG サーバー
+  - YASG server
-    - インターネット上に存在している
+    - Supposed to be in internet
-    - YASG クライアントに先駆けて起動させておく
+    - Supposed to be started before YASG client
-    - ユーザーからのアクセスを受け付けるサーバー
+    - Supposed to be a TCP server which receives user request

 - `yasg-client.js`
-  - YASG クライアント
+  - YASG client
-    - イントラネット上に存在している
+    - Supposed to be in intranet or local network
+      - like the ones of [Secure Gateway](https://cloud.ibm.com/docs/SecureGateway?topic=SecureGateway-about-sg) client.
-    - 起動時に YASG サーバーに WebSocket で接続する
+    - Supposed to be started after YASG server, and connect it via WebSocket
-    - ターゲットサーバー（ターゲットリソース）にアクセスできるサーバー
+    - Supposed to connect target server(target resource), like secure DB.

 - `http-test.js`
-  - シンプルな HTTP サーバー
+  - Simple HTTP server(on port 8000)
-  - yasg-client.js と一緒に使って動作確認するためのもの
+  - Deserved to use with yasg-client.js

 - `http-root-test.js`
-  - root 権限がないと使えない、シンプルな HTTP サーバー
-    - root 権限がないと読み込めないはずの `/root/.bash_history` の中身を表示する
+  - Simple HTTP server(on port 1000) which need root priviledge
+    - Display contents of `/root/.bash_history` which needs root priviledge to read.
-  - yasg-client.js と一緒に使って動作確認するためのもの
+  - Deserved to use with yasg-client.js

 ## How to Dockerize(still waiting for issue #5)